 The more I travel, the less I care about looking up weather forecasts.
 I find they more often than not do not apply and what I check instead are average for the specific month I am staying.
 Since I travel through various climate zones, I encounter all kinds of weathers.
 From humid hot Hong Kong summers to Antarctic breezes in New Zealand over to hurricane season in the USA and tropical beaches in Costa Rica.
 You get the picture.
 I need many versatile clothing items.
 The problem is, I am mighty bad at packing and choosing so that I end up believing in the layer approach but remembering once I board the cold plane that I actually hate it and it never works for my cold-feet-prone body.

 And so, on my recent trip to the USA, I packed a lot of long sleeves, bought a new poncho to add to my coat and when I hit Florida, I realised I only had one T-Shirt to wear.
 I then also realised that I would be travelling to cold canyons in December, where I would need sweaters, scarves and gloves.
 I never seem to do this right.
 Luckily, I am not the only one who still makes such rookie mistakes.
 The traveltastic family of yTravel recently posted a picture on instagram admitting to a similar rookie mistake like I made in Japan.
 I had enjoyed warm days in Japan and celebrated with miniskirts and light shirts, which I still wore when I headed up Mt Fuji, which was suddenly 5 degrees Celsius cold.
 There was still snow on the volcano!
 How could I not have figured out it would be cold?!

-So my advice is, to not only check the general temperatures of each of your destinations, but look into some special hot spots you are going to visit (such as mountains, canyons, etc) and check so during the time that you are actually there.
-It can always rain or storm.
+So my advice is, to not only check the average climate and monthyl temperature of each of your destinations, but look into particular locations you plan on visiting (such as mountains, canyons, etc).
+Check again during your stay.
 Shifts in temperatures are not out of the ordinary and you should better be overprepared than the opposite.